It’s official: the city has stopped picking up garbage.

 “If you have a garbage can that’s a quarter full, and someone puts a garbage bag from their house in, now you have taken a pretty much empty garbage can and made it three-quarter’s full,” he said.

-That’s why some activists have been lobbying the city to actually remove some public trash cans from commercial strips.
-One community leader, Bay Ridge resident Greg Ahl, thinks the cans are magnets for residential trash.
+Bay Ridge resident Greg Ahl has been lobbying the city to remove some public trash cans from commercial strips because he thinks they are magnets for residential trash.

-“On this, I agree with Sanitation.”
-Ahl said.
-“There’s always about 80 percent residential garbage rather than litter.”
+“That’s what I saw,” Ahl said last month.
+“Like Sanitation always says, it’s about 80 percent residential garbage rather than litter.”